Tips for dealing with Mould

 We have had a few people having problems trying to join our subscription service through the website.
 Apologies, we are currently looking into this so hope to have this resolved soon.

 We are back in the office and able to receive post, so if you prefer to write a letter than sending an e-mail send to 8A Intech House, Wilbury Way, Hitchin, Herts.
 SG4 0TW.

 Glossary: EI: Environmental Illness, MCS: Multiple Chemical Sensitivity, EHS/ ES: Electro-Hypersensitivity

 Sign up at www.mcs-aware.org.
-If you like this why not also have a look at our magazine: over 40 pages of articles, news and tips delivered straight to your door or inbox twice a year, find out more here.
-To join our support group and get the magazines plus lots more benefits click here.
+If you like this why not also have a look at our magazine: 48 pages of articles, news and tips delivered straight to your door or inbox twice a year,plus a smaller Christmas edition, find out more here.
 To get the latest news follow us on Twitter and Facebook or check out our pictures on Pinterest.

 Not interested any more?
 Back to top